macksheppard20/ELK-Stack/README.md

 Web 2: 10.0.0.6
 Web 3: 10.0.0.7
 Beats successfully installed on these machines:
-Filebeat
+-Filebeat
-MetricBeat
+-MetricBeat

 These Beats allow us to collect the following information from each machine:
-Filebeat collects the log files and sends the data to Elasticsearch or Logstash for indexing Metricbeat collects metrics and serves the same purpose by sending the data from the machines to Logstash or Elasticsearch for indexing.
+-Filebeat collects the log files and sends the data to Elasticsearch or Logstash for indexing -Metricbeat collects metrics and serves the same purpose by sending the data from the machines to Logstash or Elasticsearch for indexing.

 Using the Playbook